Maddyosei/Azureforsubmission/README.md

 The primary metric being used is accuracy.

 n_cross_validations
 This parameter sets how many cross validations to perform.
-I chose two folds as one cross-validation could result in overfit.
+I chose three folds as one cross-validation could result in overfit.

 The best model selected by AutoML was a voting ensemble which provided an accuracy of ~91.8%.
 The model selected enabled penalty to be placed on the number of non-zero model coefficients using regularisation.
 A soft voting method was used in which the class probabilities of all models were averaged and the highest probablility was selected in order to make a prediction.